With summer winding down in Savage, now is an ideal time to get a kick start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

 Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check the unit once you’ve cleaned it.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment

 Related: How AC Repair and Maintenance Can Actually Save You Money

 Cut the juice to your air conditioner at the breaker box.